-Ranunculus muricatus also known as Ranunculus pseudo-muricatus Baltter & Hallb is indigenous to Atlantic, S. Europe, W. & S. W. Asia, Crimea, Caucasus, S. Siberia, Pakistan and India.
-Flowering period is between March and April [1].
+Ranunculus muricatus also known as Ranunculus pseudo-muricatus Baltter and Hallb is indigenous to Atlantic, S. Europe, W. and S. W. Asia, Crimea, Caucasus, S. Siberia, Pakistan and India.
+Flowering period is between March and April1.
 It is recognised with different names in different part of world such as spiny buttercup (English); Chambul, jaghagha, Latokari, Korgandal (Folk).
-It is slightly poisonous plant.
-Whole plant is traditionally used as decoction for periodic fever and asthma [2].
-The plant reported to contain stigmasterol-4-ene-3,6-dione, stigmasterol, Anemonin, Aescin lactone dimethyl ether, beta-Valley sterol, protocatechuic aldehyde, protocatechuic acid, and luteolin factors [3].
-The findings of anemonin as chemical constituents in Ranunculus muricatus may justify the uses of these species against fever, rheumatism and rubefacient in Asian traditional medicines [4].
-Present study is conducted to document the in vitro biological activities of Ranunculus muricatus.
+This plant is slightly poisonous.
+Whole plant is traditionally used as decoction for periodic fever and asthma2.
+The plant reported to contain stigmasterol-4-ene-3, 6-dione, stigmasterol, Anemonin, Aescin lactone dimethyl ether, beta-valley sterol, protocatechuic aldehyde, protocatechuic acid, and luteolin factors3.
+The findings of anemonin as chemical constituents in R. muricatus may justify the uses of these species against fever, rheumatism and rubefacient in Asian traditional medicines4.
+Present study is conducted to document the in vitro biological activities of R. muricatus conducted to document the in vitro biological activities of R. muricatus.
 Antifungal, phytotoxic and cytotoxic bioassay has studied.